 It’s hard enough getting one child to smile when they’re having their photo taken.
 So two or three might seem impossible.
 But it isn’t.

 The key to photographing sisters and brothers is having them interact with each other.
 They can play games, tell jokes, or dance together.
 Siblings tend to have a knack for getting each other to smile.

-Some older children tend to do well when they are tasked with getting their younger sibling to smile.
+Some older children tend to do well when they are tasked with getting their younger siblings to smile.

 Common Toddler Photography Questions